Authentication Guide — Audit Compliance Manager¶

 --client-secret <your-secret-value>

 Security Warning: Never commit client secrets to source control.
-Use environment variables or Azure Key Vault for production deployments.
+Client-secret examples are for development only; use managed identity or certificate-based app-only authentication for production deployments.

 5. Managed Identity Setup for Azure Automation¶

 The ALCA component (detection and remediation runbooks) uses System-Assigned Managed Identity for authentication.
-This is the recommended production authentication method — no certificates or secrets to manage.
+This is the recommended production authentication method because there are no certificates or secrets to manage.

 5.1 Enable System-Assigned Managed Identity¶